 If you know you are going to stop, for example, at traffic lights, take your foot off the accelerator early.
 This is called engine braking and improves fuel efficiency by 2%.
-Try using engine braking when you are slowing down or going down hills.
+Try using engine braking when you are slowing down are store with or going down hills.

-Make appropriate use of your air conditioner.
+Make appropriate use of your air 5 conditioner.

 Air conditioners (A/C) in cars cool and dehumidify the interior of the car.
 If you only need the heater, turn the A/C switch to OFF.
-For example, even if the car temperature is set to 25°C, the same as the external temperature, if you leave the A/C switch to ON, fuel efficiency reduced by around 12°C. In addition, even when you do need the air conditioner, make sure that the car interior isn't too cool.
+For example, even if the car temperature is set to 25°C, the same as the external temperature, if you leave the A/C switch to ON, fuel efficiency reduced by around 12%.
+In addition, even when you do need the air conditioner, make sure that the car interior isn't too cool.

-- 1 Please be careful when switching off your engine at intersections as it can cause the following safety issues.
+- \1 Please be careful when switching off your engine at intersections as it can cause the following safety issues.
 (There are no issues for cars that do this automatically.)
 If you press the brake pedal a number of times while you are stopped, it can affect the effectiveness of the brakes.
 If you are not used to doing this, you may make a mistake or be late in moving again.
-There may also be cases in which the engine does not start up again due to decreased lifespan of parts such as the battery.
-As safety devices such as airbags and direction indicators do not activate, it is better not to switch off your engine if you are near the front of the queue or on a hill.

-2 It is perfectly OK to warm up your car as you drive unless under special circumstances such as cold regions with a temperature of -20C.
-3 Tire pressure decreases by around 5% in a month.

-- 3 Tire pressure decreases by around 5% in a month.
-4 If the value is 50kPa (0.5kg/cm2) less than the recommended value.
+There may also be cases in which the engine does not start up again due to decreased lifespane of parts such as the battery.
+As safety devices such as airbags and direction indicators do not activate, it is better not to switch off your engine if you are not the unear of near the front of the queue or on a hill.
+21 the sperietly OK to warm up your car as you drive unless under special circumstances such as a root of 5% in a month. - #3 Tire pressure decreases by around 5% in a month. #4 If the value is 50kPa (0.5kg/cm) less than the recommended value.

 Don't warm up or idle your engine.
+6

-When the car is stopped when you are waiting for someone or you are loading or unloading something, do not let the engine idle 1.
+When the car is stopped when you are waiting for someone or you are loading or unloading something, do not let the engine idle \1.
 Ten minutes of idling (with the A/C set to OFF) consumes around 130cc of fuel.
-In addition, modern vehicles do not normally need to have their engines addition, modern vehicles do not normally need to have their engines warmed up 2.
-You should start moving as soon as you have started the
+In addition, modern vehicles do not normally need to have their engines addition, modern vehicles do not normally need to have their engines warmed up \.
+You should start moving as soon as you have started the engine.